tzcytpm/pl-comms-web/docs/config.md

 `embedded_pages` can be configured as such:

 1. `welcome_url`: A URL to an HTML page to show as a welcome page (landing on `#/welcome`).
-When not specified, the default `welcome.html` that ships with PL Comms will be used instead.
+When not specified, the default `welcome.html` that ships with privateLINE Comms will be used instead.
 2. `home_url`: A URL to an HTML page to show within the app as the "home" page.
 When the app doesn't have a room/screen to show the user, it will use the home page instead.
 The home page is additionally accessible from the user menu.
 By default, no home page is set and therefore a hardcoded landing screen is used.
 More documentation and examples are [here](./custom-home.md).